OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 #### Divine Smite

 Starting at 2nd level, when you hit a creature with a melee weapon attack, you can expend one spell slot to deal radiant damage to the target, in addition to the weapon’s damage.
 The extra damage is 2d8 for a 1st-level spell slot, plus 1d8 for each spell level higher than 1st, to a maximum of 5d8.
-The damage increases by 1d8 if the target is an undead or a fiend.
+The damage increases by 1d8 if the target is an undead or a fiend, to a maximum of 6d8.

 #### Divine Health